 If you suspect that you might suffer from obsessive-compulsive disorder, also known as OCD, answer the questions below, print out the results and share them with your health care professional.
+You can also download this form here.

 All screening tools are downloadable from this website and no permission is required to reproduce, translate, display or distribute them.